1. Statement on Corporate Governance

 10. Risk Management and Internal Control

 Together with the Company’s auditor, the Audit Committee and the Board carry out an annual review of the Company’s internal controls.
 A financial handbook describing the Company’s financial management is established.
 The Company’s quality system safeguards procedures for risk management and internal control processes and products in accordance with applicable regulations and customer requirements.
 AZT BetaGlucans is GMP, GMP+ certified and ISO13485 approved.
-The enzyme operation was ISO13485 approved in December 2017.
+The enzyme operation is ISO13485 approved and has annual audits to uphold registration.
 The Board is of the opinion that the Company’s internal control is sufficient.

 There exists various levels of risk related to the Company’s operations.
 The Board considers that the Company’s main areas of risk relate to:

-Procedures have been established for handling insider information and infringement of internal policies and procedures, which apply to all employees.
-Suitable procedures have been established for primary insiders.
-The procedures reflect the guidelines of the Oslo Stock Exchange.
+Procedures have been established for handling insider informationand infringement of internal policies and procedures, which apply to all employees.
+The procedures reflect the guidelines of the Oslo Stock Exchange and MAR regulations.
 Procedures have also been established for the regular reporting of financial statements.
-Furthermore, management regularly reports to the Board on the progress of the Company’s development and other operational processes.
-The Board must continuously verify that the Company lives up to its values and follows its ethical guidelines.
+Furthermore, management reports to the Board on the progress of the Company’s development and other operational processes at least once a month.

 11. Remuneration of the Board